thatdania/GildedRose/README.md

 # Gilded Rose

-The objective for this tech-test is to be able to understand the written code, refactor the code given and add a feature to the code.

-Gilded Rose is a small business that sells goods.
+The objective for this tech-test is to be able to understand the written code, refactor the code given and add a feature to the code.Gilded Rose is a small business that sells goods.
 Their goods decrease in quality by the days, and specific goods decrease or increase in value depending on the good.

 ## How To Use

+Given that this was a refactoring exercises for me, there is currently not a way to activate to see the result of the code.
+This was a tech test practice under a limited amount of time which thus, ended up as a refactoring exercise.

 ## Approach

 The first step was to understand what the requirements were.
 I summarised what the requirements were based on what was written by the client.

 ** What Items Have **
 - All items have a SellIn value which denotes the number of days we have to sell the item